COV 457 Deferred Compensation Plan

 Salaried and wage state employees, and employees of participating political subdivisions and school divisions.

-Review the Participating Employers List to see employers participating in the Commonwealth of Virginia 457 Deferred Compensation Plan and those who have adopted the Virginia Cash Match Plan.
+Review the Participating Employers List to see employers participating in the COV 457 Deferred Compensation Plan and those who have adopted the Virginia Cash Match Plan.

 How to enroll